 I recently talked to a statistician, that initiated a small company internal group of statisticians to drive forward methodological innovation projects.
 While this surely will help the individuals to learn more about statistical methods, it was less clear, why and on which topics the group should focus their activities on.

-While most of our day-to-day activities consists of running clinical studies, submissions and directly related work, we also engage in such innovation work streams or process improvement working groups and other such activities.
+While most of our day-to-day activities consist of running clinical studies, submissions, and directly related work, we also engage in such innovation work streams or process improvement working groups and other such activities.

 Today, we’re giving you advice on how to best pick the right projects to work on as you usually have some influence on this.